 Naturally occurring elements or materials used in the construction of older buildings are known to increase the risk of getting lung cancer.
 These include:

-- Asbestos is a heat-resistant mineral that was used as insulation in older buildings
+- Asbestos is a heat-resistant mineral that was used for insulation in older buildings

 - If asbestos is not disturbed, it usually does not pose a risk

 - People working in asbestos mines or industries that use asbestos are at the most risk for lung cancer

 - It usually takes more than 15 years for lung cancer to develop after exposure to asbestos

 - Radon is a colorless and odorless radioactive gas.
 It forms when radioactive elements naturally break down

 - Radon can be found indoors and outdoors, but is usually found at higher levels indoors

 - Most exposure to radon occurs in homes, schools, and office buildings